the-vegetarian-vampire/CPPBox/README.md

 ---

 `-g` - tells compiler to include debugging information in generated executable.
-`-o` - specifies name of the output file.
-In this case, the output (the compiled executable) will be named my_program.
-If you don't provide the -o option, g++ will, by default, produce an output file named a.out on Unix-like systems or a.exe on Windows.
+`-o` - specifies name of output file.
+If no -o option, g++ will, by default, produce an output file named a.out on Unix-like systems or a.exe on Windows.

 ---